geekxingyun/leetcode-cn-java-algorithm-solution/README.md

 If you think the project is useful for you, please help me mark it with a star so that more people will know about it.

-if you have any question,please send email to me.
+if you have any question,please send an email to me.  fairy_xingyun@hotmail.com

-fairy_xingyun@hotmail.com

-thanks a lot.
+tha't all, thanks a lot.